Greene County GA DUI Lawyer – Greene County GA DUI Attorney

-If you have been arrested for DUI in Greene County, you must understand that you only have ten business days to request an Administrative License Suspension (ALS) Hearing.
-If you (or your Greene County GA DUI Attorney) fails to file a hearing request and pay the $150 filing fee, your license will be suspended.
+If you have been arrested for DUI in Greene County, you must understand that you only have thirty business days to request an Administrative License Suspension (ALS) Hearing or an ignition interlock device.
+If you (or your Greene County GA DUI Attorney) fails to file a hearing request or the interlock device request and pay the $150 filing fee, your license will be suspended.
 If you are accused of refusing the State's chemical test of your breath, blood, or urine, your license will be suspended for one year, with no chance for a permit.
 Seek advice from a Greene County GA DUI Lawyer right away!

 Getting Pulled Over

 The traffic stop is when all of the stress begins.
 You are driving along, minding your own business, when you are pulled over by police.
 Read on to find out more about evidence that can be used against you.
 However, keep in mind, no case is hopeless.